Logan County, Nebraska

 Logan County is a county in the U.S. state of Nebraska.
-As of the 2020 census, the population was 716.
-Its county seat is Stapleton.
+As of the 2020 census, the population was 716, and was estimated to be 669 in 2025.
+The county seat and the largest village is Stapleton.

 Logan County is part of the North Platte Micropolitan Statistical Area.

-In the Nebraska license plate system, Logan County is represented by the prefix 87 (it had the 87th-most registered vehicles when the license plate system was established in 1922).
+In the Nebraska license plate system, Logan County was represented by the prefix "87" (as it had the 87th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

-Logan County was formed in 1885.
+Logan County was created on February 24, 1885.
 It was named for Civil War General John A. Logan.

 The first railroad was built through Logan County in 1911.

 Geography

+According to the United States Census Bureau, the county has a total area of 571.163 sqmi, of which 570.698 sqmi is land and 0.465 sqmi (0.08%) is water.
+It is the 57th-largest county in Nebraska by total area.

 Logan County's terrain consists of low corrugated flatland, sparsely used for agricultural purposes at present.
 The ground slopes to the east-northeast, with precipitation runoff making its way to the Dismal River north of the county.
-The county has an area of 571 sqmi, of which 571 sqmi is land and 0.5 sqmi (0.08%) is water.